zoesimmons/html-playground-philly-springside-chestn-f924/README.md

 ### When You're Finished:

-In order to mark this lab as finished, in Nitrous, in terminal, in the directory for this lab (`nitrous < code < labs < html-playground`), enter `learn submit`.
+In order to mark this lab as finished, in this Nitrous terminal, in the directory for this lab (`nitrous < code < labs < html-playground`), enter `learn submit`.
 This will push your work up to GitHub, and mark this lab as complete!